More results found.

 As Chief Investment Officer of the Connecticut Green Bank, Bert leads the finance team’s development of new and innovative financing programs that attract more private capital to scale-up the state’s clean energy investments, including energy efficiency, renewables and alternative fuel vehicles and associated infrastructure.

-As Vice President of Finance and Administration, Jane is responsible for all financial reporting, budgeting and cash management, as well as the accounting operations of Connecticut Green Bank.
+As Executive Vice President of Finance and Administration, Jane is responsible for all financial reporting, budgeting and cash management, as well as the accounting operations of Connecticut Green Bank.
 Previously, Jane served as the Green Bank’s Controller for the past three years.
 During that time, she automated the financial reporting process with the implementation of a cloud based general ledger.
 She built a dashboard reporting structure that immediately puts financial results in the hands of the executive team.

 Eric is responsible for the general management of the operations of the Green Bank.
 This includes the organization’s strategic planning, impact assessment, and evaluation, measurement, & verification as well as the administration, human resources, and technology functions.